 Philadelphia, August 14, 1976.
 The stands were packed at Kelly’s pool in Philadelphia.
-It was four thirty in the afternoon and the air was as hot as in a crematorium.
-Ninety-one degrees and the air was trembling.
+It was four-thirty in the afternoon and the air was as hot as a crematorium.
+It was 91 degrees and the air was trembling.

-Behind the starting block for the 100 meters freestyle race was a tall and slim young man with a straight posture, pronounced chin and a dark moustache.
+Behind the starting block for the 100m freestyle race was a tall, slim young man with straight posture, pronounced chin and a dark mustache.
 Someone familiar with British comedy would probably detect a certain resemblance to John Cleese.
 The blue letters “CJAC” on his orange shirt indicated that he competed for the Central Jersey Aquatic Club.
-The John Cleese lookalike was in great shape.
-He spun his arms and looked down the 50 meter pool.
-The only thing on his mind was the 100 meter race ahead of him.
-He’d swum this race before.
-At least once a day for the last six months.
+The John Cleese look-alike was in great shape.
+He spun his arms and looked down the 50-meter pool.
+The only thing on his mind was the 100-meter race ahead of him.
+He’d swum this race before—at least once a day for the past six months.

-The gas company Philips 66 had sponsored the US swimming championships ever since 1973.
-Both parties were so happy with this sponsorship deal that it was to extend over a period of 40 years.
-The week was one long, massive celebration of the American Olympic team that had won every single medal, with the exception of one, at the men’s events at the Montreal Olympics a few weeks before.
-Naturally, Olympic gold medalists such as John Naber, Peter Rocca, John Hencken and Shirley Babashoff brought down a lot of applauds, not to mention the women’s team, which had beaten the fiercely powerful East German team in the 4 x 100 meters freestyle relay final.
+The gas company Phillips 66 had sponsored the U.S. swimming championships since 1973.
+Both parties were so happy with this sponsorship deal that it lasted 40 years.

+That week in August was one long, massive celebration of the American Olympic team that had won every single medal except one at the men’s events at the Montreal Olympics a few weeks before.
+Olympic gold medalists such as John Naber, Peter Rocca, John Hencken and Shirley Babashoff earned a lot of applause, along with the women’s team, which had beaten the fiercely powerful East German team in the 4 x 100m freestyle relay final.

-At the races, however, there are two other swimmers who brought the sport back to the future: Jonty Skinner and Jesus Vassallo.
+At the races that day, however, there were two other swimmers who brought the sport back to the future: Jonty Skinner and Jesus Vassallo.

 Jonty Skinner was the name of the John Cleese clone, and he was behind one of these groundbreaking achievements.
-He stood 6’6’’ tall and swam for the University of Alabama, where he’d won the US college championship in the 100 meters freestyle a year prior.
-At this time, the men’s college championships (NCAA) was the fastest swimming competition in the world.
+He stood 6’6’’ tall and swam for the University of Alabama, where he’d won the U.S. college championship in the 100m freestyle a year prior.
+At that time, the men’s college championships (NCAA) was the fastest swimming competition in the world.

-Jonty Skinner had not been permitted to participate in Montreal as he competed for South Africa.
-Ever since the South African Minister of Interior, Jan de Klerk, had proclaimed that its Olympic team would only consist of white athletes, South Africa had not been welcome to participate in the Olympics.
+However, Jonty Skinner, a South African, had not been permitted to participate in Montreal.
+Since the South African Minister of Interior, Jan de Klerk, had proclaimed that its Olympic team would only consist of white athletes, South Africa had not been welcome to participate in the Olympics.

-In the absence of Skinner, Jim Montgomery, who trained in the old home pool of Mark Spitz in Indiana, had won the 100 meters freestyle in great style.
-He became the first swimmer to complete a 100 meter race with an average speed in excess of two meters per second.
-With this speed, he was able to butcher Mark Spitz’ Olympic record (51.22), and his 49.99 was a whole 0.82 seconds better than Jack Babashoff, who came in second and used to train together with Skinner in Alabama.
+With Skinner absent, Jim Montgomery, who trained in the old home pool of Mark Spitz in Indiana, had won the 100m freestyle in great style.
+He became the first swimmer to complete a 100-meter race with an average speed of over two meters per second.
+With this speed, he was able to butcher Mark Spitz’ Olympic record (51.22), and his 49.99 was a whole 0.82 seconds better than Jack Babashoff, who came in second—and coincidentally used to train with Skinner in Alabama.